conradakunga/Blog/_posts/2025-01-03-dependency-injection-in-c-net-part-4-making-implementations-hot-pluggable.md

 });
 ```

 At this point, many purists will object to the factory as an **anti-pattern**, but I try to avoid such debates.
 This code does what it says on the tin and is easy to read and modify.
-If, of course, it has pros and cons, but you are placed to decide if it works for you.
+It, of course, has pros and cons, but you are placed to decide if it works for you.

 You can **avoid the factory altogether and leverage DI directly** in the endpoint.
 Like this: